-Professor Bosacker studies the behavior of wild baboons in Gombe National Park, Tanzania.
-She is well-versed in the challenges of field work, having survived near misses with an aggressive chimpanzee as well as a violent political coup.
-Her research centers on the social lives of female baboons, and she is especially interested in the social coping strategies females use to reduce their exposure to the ravages of stress.
+Professor Bosacker greatest field adventures were in the forests of Gombe National Park, Tanzania, where she studied the the behavior of wild baboons.
+She is well versed in the challenges of fieldwork, having survived near misses with an aggressive chimpanzee and some complex political drama.
+Now she focuses on sharing the adventure of field research with her students.
 Professor Bosacker is also a graduate of this program, and she is extremely excited to have the opportunity to return to Australia with Carleton students.
 In fact, she credits this program with saving her from a life in the lab, as she had originally intended to pursue a career in cellular biology.

 For more information about the Biology Department, click here.